mviereck/x11docker/README.md

   - `--pulseaudio` and `--alsa` allow catching audio output and microphone input from host.

 _Rather special options reducing security, but not needed for regular use:_
   - `--sudouser` allows `su` and `sudo` with password `x11docker`for container user.
-If an application breaks out of container, it can do anything.
+If an application breaks out of container somehow, it can harm your host system.
 Allows many container capabilties that x11docker would drop otherwise.
   - `--cap-default` disables x11docker's container security hardening and falls back to default docker container capabilities.
-  - `--dbus-system`, `--systemd`, `--sysvinit`, `--openrc` and `--runit` allow some container capabilities that x11docker would drop otherwise. `--systemd` also shares access to `/sys/fs/cgroup`.
+  - `--dbus-system`, `--systemd`, `--sysvinit`, `--openrc` and `--runit` allow some container capabilities that x11docker would drop otherwise.
+    `--systemd` also shares access to `/sys/fs/cgroup`.
+Some processes will run as root in container.
   - `--hostipc` sets docker run option `--ipc=host`.
 (Allows MIT-SHM / shared memory.
 Disables IPC namespacing.)
   - `--hostnet` sets docker run option `--net=host`.
 (Shares host network stack.
 Disables network namespacing.
 Container can spy on network traffic.)